also known as: Nagydobrony (HU), Veľká Dobroň (CZ), Velikaya Dobron' (RU)

 In Yiddish, Velyka Dobron' was known as Groys Dobron

-Velyka Dobron' is located about 14 miles SSE of Uzhhorod (Ungvár) and 15 W of Mukacheve (Munkács).
+Velyka Dobron' is located about fourteen miles south-southeast of Uzhhorod (Ungvár) and fifteen miles west of Mukacheve (Munkács).

 Jews probably settled in Velyka Dobron' in the early 19th century.